official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

-388. Sir David Manning told the Inquiry that he had gone to Washington on 12 March for a “reconnaissance visit” in preparation for the meeting at Crawford, and that the intention was to “take soundings”.138 The UK had been clear by then that Iraq would be on the agenda and he had wanted to establish “where they [the US] had got to in reviewing Iraq policy”.
+388. Sir David Manning told the Inquiry that he had gone to Washington on 12 March for a “reconnaissance visit” in preparation for the meeting at Crawford, and that the intention was to “take soundings”.[^138] The UK had been clear by then that Iraq would be on the agenda and he had wanted to establish “where they [the US] had got to in reviewing Iraq policy”.

-138 Public hearing, 30 November 2009, pages 11-12.
+[^138]: Public hearing, 30 November 2009, pages 11-12.

 455

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford389.
-Sir David stated that he had also wanted to reflect Mr Blair’s “preoccupations” and thinking.
+389. Sir David stated that he had also wanted to reflect Mr Blair’s “preoccupations” and thinking.
 He told Dr Rice that if the US “was thinking about reviewing its policy and … wanted the participation of its allies … it would have to address allies’ concerns … including obviously our own”.
 He had set out the issues which would need to be